Skip to main content

 Here are five word lists for researchers to get started with; more can be found in the FamilySearch Research Wiki:

-Finally, Anonymous shared this success story, "A great-grandfather and great-grandmother were married in New Jersey, and I have a lovely form that has the signatures of all of the attendees.
+Finally, Howland shared this success story, "A great-grandfather and great-grandmother were married in New Jersey, and I have a lovely form that has the signatures of all of the attendees.
 But it is not a marriage certificate, and I wanted that.
 I could not find it, so I contacted the New Jersey vital records; they searched but found nothing.
 About a week later, I received a call from the archivist.
 She had done some searching using the minister's name (also on that form).
 He had been a visiting minister from an Episcopal Church in Philadelphia.
 I looked for the church but found that it was no longer active.
 Being Episcopalian, I knew that the records of former churches went to the diocese, so I contacted them.
 They had the marriage certificate and provided me with a copy."

 I appreciate all the comments and tips that were shared.
 Thanks for taking the time to help us all learn.